-As they age, they mature to a deep red color.
+As the peppers age, they mature to a deep red color.
 You will more likely encounter the pods dried and ground into flakes in markets, however.
 They are more rarely found fresh.

 I have grown these pods in my own home garden and the plants were quite productive.
 Here is a shot of some fresh pods picked directly from my garden.
 You’ll notice the vibrant red color.

 What does crushed Aleppo pepper taste like?

 Crushed Aleppo offers moderate heat level and great flavor, with a fruitiness offering hints of tomato, with a welcomed earthiness and slight tang.
 You’ll also notice a touch of salt is that it is used in the traditional method of drying Aleppo pepper.